dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 ---

 The dbt Cloud Metadata API helps organizations analyze and improve their data.
 You can use the API to:
- - power downstream integrations so users discover and understand data for analysis,
+ - Power downstream integrations so users discover and understand data for analysis
- - ensure data quality, and
+ - Ensure data quality
- - increase the efficiency of dbt operations.
+ - Increase the efficiency of dbt operations

 Metadata is data that provides information about other data and it's generated every time dbt Cloud runs a project.
 The metadata contains information on the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.